chloejingeyao/chloejingeyao/README.md

 # Hi!
 I'm Chloe 👋

-I'm currently building a mortgage AI agent at Zeitro.
+I'm currently building AI Agent for the mortgage industry.

 I'm a Product Manager specializing in AI-native products — from 0→1 ideation to production shipping in both B2C and B2B environments.